 Last Updated on

-A year and a half ago, we visited Mexico in late November for the first time.
+A few years ago, we visited Mexico in late November for the first time.
 I already posted about the birds we saw on that trip.
-But last summer, we went back to the Yucatan and saw a few more really cool birds.
-This group includes birds we saw in three places in the Yucatan: Merida, Playa Del Carmen and Tulum.
+The following summer, we went back to the Yucatan and saw a few more really cool birds.
+This group includes birds we saw in three places in the Yucatan: Merida, Playa Del Carmen (between Cancun and Tulum) and Tulum.